DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Controls the layout of the individual help element pairs.
 If set to `iconFirst` then the icon is shown to the left followed by the text, and if set to `textFirst` then the text is shown to the left followed by the icon.
     - Valid values are `iconFirst` or `textFirst`
     - Default is `iconFirst`
+* `entryRelativeScale` - type: FLOAT
+    - Defines the relative scale between the text and icons.
+If set to a value higher than `1` then the text will maintain its default size and the icons will be scaled down, and if set to a value lower than `1` then the icons will maintain their default size and the text will be scaled down.
+Note that regardless of what value this property is set to, the overall height of the element will always be defined by the `fontSize` property.
+    - Minimum value is `0.2` and maximum value is `3`
+    - Default is `1` (text and icons are set to the same scale)
 * `entrySpacing` - type: FLOAT
     - Spacing between the help element pairs.
     - Minimum value is `0` and maximum value is `0.04`